yiruyang2025/yiruyang2025.github.io/_projects/3_project.md

 FROM garment_surface
 WHERE uv = (u, v);
 ```

+- Nuvo is Data Indexer
+- Diffusion is Error Corrector
+- H200 is Hardware Accelerator

+Can also add a **"stitching graph consistency check"**, which is essentially a `Union-Find problem in graph theory`, ensuring that the hash values ​​at the stitching points of two pieces eventually converge to the same value.

 - By discretize the 3D space：
   - Hash function is Nuvo.
 It maps $P(x,y,z)$ to a specific (chart_id, u, v).